Despite multiple expeditions over many centuries, Noah’s Ark still has not been found. A geologist proposes one reason why.

 Thus, from my perspective as a biblical geologist, I do not expect to find Noah’s Ark on Mount Ararat.
 Instead, it must have landed on another high mountain in the region at that time.

 Does this shake my faith in God’s Word as a reliable account of the historic global Flood cataclysm?
 Absolutely not!
 The Bible clearly states the “mountains of” Ararat, not “Mount Ararat” itself.
 So I’m even more confident in its trustworthiness, not less so.
 Also, we should not need remnants of Noah’s Ark to justify or bolster our faith.

 God’s Word is absolutely true in every detail because God is its author.
 “The entirety of Your word is truth” (Psalm 119:160).
-Even without finding the Ark, there is overwhelming geologic evidence the Flood occurred, just as God’s Word describes.
+Even without finding the Ark, there is overwhelming geologic evidence that the Flood occurred, just as God’s Word describes.
 The field of geology is just one of many tools that God gave us to explore His handiwork and to show others why our faith is so reasonable and exciting.

 Or has it been?
 Take a brief look at popular claims of discovery.

 This satellite image from 2003 shows an Ark-shaped object jutting out of the side of Ararat.
 Investigators were hoping to get a better image of an original grainy photograph, taken by a plane in 1949.
 That photograph showed a large structure jutting out of the ice and snow, known as the Ararat Anomaly.
 It is difficult to determine the object’s size or whether the images were taken at the same site.

 Some Ark hunters hope this might be their next big break, but geologists say the object simply looks like a rock outcropping that only appears ark-like when snow and ice melt in the right spots.
 To date, the Turkish government has not permitted an expedition to explore the site.